 - 6.1 Employees will be designated as regular, probationary or temporary depending upon the purpose for which they were hired and their length of continuous service with the Project. - 6.2 A regular employee is defined as an employee who has satisfactorily completed twelve (12) months of new hire probation with the Project. - 6.3 A probationary employee is defined as an employee hired for a position that has been regularly established and is of indeterminate duration.
-A probationary employee will receive not less than the minimum rate for the job.
+A probationary employee will receive not less than the minimum rate for the job, subject to applicable steps.
 As long as an employee is in probationary status they will not acquire continuity rights towards leave of absence, demotion and layoff.
-After six (6) months of probation, rights with respect to, holidays, promotion, sick leave, vacation or any similar rights and privileges are obtained.
-Upon successful completion of twelve months probation with the Project, a probationary employee will be given the status of a regular employee and shall be credited with continuity from the date of original hire. - 6.4 A temporary employee is defined as an employee hired by the day for occasional or seasonal work for a period not to exceed six (6) months.
-A temporary employee will receive not less than the minimum rate for the job but will not be eligible for sick leave pay, holiday pay, vacation pay, insurance coverage or items of a similar nature, nor will they accrue continuity or leave of absence rights.
+Probationary employees may accrue paid sick leave after they have worked for thirty (30) or more days within one year of the commencement of their employment with the Project.
+Upon completion of ninety (90) days of Project employment, probationary employees are eligible to take up to three (3) days of paid sick leave in accordance with Section 14 of this Agreement.
+After six (6) months of probation, rights with respect to promotion are obtained.
+After twelve (12) months of probation, rights with respect to vacation, holidays, or any similar rights and privileges are obtained.
+Upon successful completion of twelve months' probation with the Project, a probationary employee will be given the status of a regular employee and shall be credited with continuity from the date of original hire.

+6.4 Unless otherwise eligible in accordance with Federal or State law or Project contract, a temporary employee is defined as an employee hired by the day for occasional or seasonal work for a period not to exceed six (6) months.
+A temporary employee will receive not less than the minimum rate for the job but will not be eligible for holiday pay, vacation pay, insurance coverage or items of a similar nature, nor will they accrue continuity or leave of absence rights.
+However, temporary employees may accrue paid sick leave in accordance with State law.
 If a temporary employee is reclassified to probationary status they will be credited with all continuous service in determining eligibility for such benefits that may accrue to them in their new status.